mpkrass7/m_pkfire/content/post/2024-11-09-relationship-disputes/index.md

 }
 ```

-### Step 3: Implement the bot
+### Step 3: Implement the dispute

-The implementation for our both is below.
-The object is called `CouplesArgument` because initializing it creates a fresh argument between a new boy and a new girl.
-Walking through each of the methods:
+With the background situation made, we're now ready to implement the robot argument.
+The object I made is called `CouplesArgument` because initializing it creates a fresh argument between a new boy and a new girl.
+I explain the methods below.
+If reading code about my implementation is not interesting, feel free to skip.

 - `__init__()`: Set some parameters.
 Insert boy name into prompt.
 Put first message into history.
 - `make_completion()`: Taken straight from the OpenAI Python SDK docs, send latest message and conversation history to the LLM to make a new completion.
-It invokes the `_get_message_history()` helper method, which is critical for alternating the system prompt and reversing who is considered the "user" and who is considered the "assistant" each message.
+Invoke a `_get_message_history()` helper method, which is important for alternating the system prompt and reversing who is considered the "user" and who is considered the "assistant" each message.
 - `print_response()`: Self explanatory
 - `__str__()`: Self explanatory if you understand basic dunder methods.
 - `run`: Actually run the dispute.
-Every time the boy or the girl argues their point, the user is asked if they want to continue the conversation (of course you do).
-The besides running the actual conversation, it also manages printing outputs and assigning roles based on conversation order.
+Every time the boy or the girl argues their point, ask user if they want to continue the conversation (of course you do).
+It also assigns roles based on conversation order.

 <details>